graphaware/neo4j-framework/runtime/README.md

 As of GraphAware Framework version 2.1.3.10, the following configuration properties can be added to _neo4j.properties_ in order to configure the scheduling of these timer-driven modules.
 The default values for each setting are also shown below.

 ```
 # Timer-Driven Module Scheduling Configuration Settings

-# The number of transactions that must have been started between scheduled task executions in
-# order for the runtime to consider the database to be in a busy period.
-com.graphaware.runtime.schedule.activityThreshold = 10
+# Strategy used for timing - the options are "adaptive" (default) or "fixed".
+Fixed strategy uses the same delay all the
+# time, whilst the adaptive one takes into account how busy the database is, as described above
+com.graphaware.runtime.timing.strategy=adaptive

-# The default number of milliseconds to wait between timer-driven module invocations
+# The default number of milliseconds to wait between timer-driven module invocations (default = 2000)
-com.graphaware.runtime.schedule.defaultDelay = 2000
+com.graphaware.runtime.timing.delay=50

-# The maximum number of milliseconds to wait between timer-driven module invocations
+# The maximum number of milliseconds to wait between timer-driven module invocations (default = 5000)
-com.graphaware.runtime.schedule.maxDelay = 10000
+com.graphaware.runtime.timing.maxDelay=100

-# The minimum number of milliseconds to wait between timer-driven module invocations
+# The minimum number of milliseconds to wait between timer-driven module invocations (default = 5)
-com.graphaware.runtime.schedule.minDelay = 0
+com.graphaware.runtime.timing.minDelay=10

+# The number of transactions per second that must be executed before the database is deemed to be busy (default = 100)
+com.graphaware.runtime.timing.busyThreshold=100

+# The maximum number of samples based on which the business of the database is determined (default = 200)
+com.graphaware.runtime.timing.maxSamples=200

+# The maximum number of milliseconds over which to measure the average business of the database (default = 2000)
+com.graphaware.runtime.timing.maxTime=2000
 ```

 ### Building a Module Bootstrapper